ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create Template File Format in Master Data

-On receiving a request to add Template File Format with the input parameters (code, descr, lang_code and is_active) the system stores the Template File Format in the DB
+On receiving a request to add Template File Format with the input parameters (code, descr, lang_code and is_active), the system stores the Template File Format in the DB
 1. Validates if all required input parameters have been received as listed below for each specific request
 * code - character (36) - Mandatory
 * descr - character (256) - Mandatory